ninest/NSR/src/content/articles/basic-military-training.md

 8. As platoon IC, you are still part of the platoon.
 So, drills you also need shout the timing and shit.

-9. When you give command.
-Always remember to shout and make blardy sure everyone can hear clearly.
-But when you shout, dun shout when you damn close to your platoon.
+9. When you give command, always remember to shout and make blardy sure everyone can hear clearly.
+But when you shout, don't shout when you damn close to your platoon.
 Don't make them go deaf.

 10. Yes, commands are in Malay.
 Yes, damn difficult to say but no choice.
 Singapore was a Malay country then everyone else go colonise.
 Then they buay song so we say Malay is the language of army drills and official language of Singapore to sayang them a bit.
 Just practice la, is not that hard.